robertdfrench/wmap/README.md

 ```

 ## Protocol Details
 WMAP is a simple protocol based on SSH signatures.
-The ssh-keygen(1)
+The command which
+creates these signatures ([`ssh-keygen(1)`][1]) is intentionally
-command is intentionally generic, and WMAP is an opinionated refinement
+generic, and WMAP is an opinionated refinement of that.
+By bundling the
-of that.
-By bundling the message data, a canonical author name, and the
+message data, a canonical author name, and the signature into a single
-signature into a single file, WMAP makes it easier to transfer and
+file, WMAP makes it easier to transfer and validate documents signed
-validate documents signed with ssh keys.
+with ssh keys.

 ### Message Structure